As the name suggests, an abdominal ultrasound provides images of the structures in your belly, such as:

 As the procedure isn't invasive, you should be able to return to normal activities immediately after.

-The sonographer giving an abdominal ultrasound won't be able to give you results.
-Rather, a radiologist will review the images to diagnose any issues and share those with your doctor.
-At Mayo Clinic Healthcare, people generally have results the same day.
+After the sonographer conducts the abdominal ultrasound, one of our expert radiologists will review the images.
+The radiologist diagnoses any issues and shares those findings with your private consultant.
+At Mayo Clinic Healthcare, people generally receive their results the same day.

-Mayo Clinic Healthcare will work with you to determine if an ultrasound is right for you.
+Mayo Clinic Healthcare consultants will work closely with you to understand your needs and determine if an ultrasound is right for you.

 Read more about abdominal ultrasounds at MayoClinic.org